TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/plugin-types/plugintypes.md

 {{< note success >}}
 **Note**

 There are two different options for the <b>Post</b> Plugin that is executed at the end of the request processing chain.
 The API-level Post Plugin is applied to all requests, whilst the [endpoint-level]({{< ref "product-stack/tyk-gateway/middleware/endpoint-plugin" >}}) custom Golang plugin is only applied to requests made to specific endpoints.
+If both are configured, the endpoint-level plugin will be executed first.
 {{< /note >}}